thinkmassive/grav/pages/03.research/blog.md

   items: '@self.descendants'
 ---

-Here is my in various areas, including software, hardware, and vehicles.
+Here is my research in various areas, including software, hardware, and vehicles.
+Right now it's mostly a dump of links from my browser tabs.
+Quality will improve with time.

 ===